reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 (``b``) to evaluate its new chemical equilibrium state, thus producing new amounts of the species in both the fluid and solid phases (available in the list ``states`` of `ChemicalState`_ objects).
-This chemical reaction equilibrium calculation step, at each mesh cell, will permit, for example, aqueous species and minerals to react, and thus causing mineral dissolution or precipitation, depending on how much the amount of mineral species change.
+This chemical reaction equilibrium calculation step, at each mesh cell, permits, for example, aqueous species and minerals to react, and thus causes mineral dissolution or precipitation, depending on how much the amount of mineral species changes.
 This can then be used, for example, to compute new porosity value for the cell.